-You should also be aware that even if your website has high indicators in all the previously mentioned metrics, domain age is still quite relevant.
+You should also be aware that even if your website has high indicators in all the previously mentioned metrics, the root domains' age is still quite relevant.
 This means that you need to be patient, since you can't manually change your domain age.

-However, domain age does not qualify as a make-or-break metric for domain authority and similar.
+However, domain age does not qualify as a make-or-break metric.
 If the rest of your indicators are great, you should be fine.